The Ultimate Guide to Seattle’s Urban Villages

 In other words, Urban Villages are self-sufficient neighborhood hubs designed to provide housing and employment near public transportation.
 They are a city’s solution to accommodating future growth and creating more sustainable neighborhoods.
 By providing housing, employment, services and transportation within neighborhoods, we can make neighborhoods more walkable and local residents don’t have to travel as far to meet their basic needs.
 You might recognize some of Seattle’s urban villages on streets with lots of medium density housing, shops and restaurants, grocery stores, major bus stops and pedestrian open spaces such as parks and activity areas.

 Where Are They Located?

 In 2017, the Housing Affordability and Living Agenda (HALA) created six Urban Villages across Seattle to test out the program.
 The rezoning occurred in neighborhoods across U District, downtown Seattle, Chinatown International District, and in the Central Area.
-In these areas, developers are allowed to build more and higher, allowing for a higher level of density in these areas.
+In these areas, developers are allowed to build more units and add more stories, allowing for a higher level of density in these areas.

 To see all the areas expected to experience zoning changes, you can view the interactive map here.
 It breaks each neighborhood down by the level of displacement risk involved.

 As you hear about the proposed zoning changes in the news, you might be thinking, “How does all this affect me and my home?”
 To be fair, it’s a great point.
 The whole idea behind these rezones is to:

 - Provide more room for growth in our quickly expanding city

 - Force developers to include more affordable housing in their builds.

 There are many concerns regarding the effects these changes will have on the single-family neighborhoods that are already there.
 First of all, many long-time (and even some short-time) Seattle residents have acknowledged our inefficient public transportation.
 We don’t have a sophisticated subway system like many large cities do.
 Plus, our expanded light rail is still years away from the completion.